cjdbarlow/Part-One/cardiac_action_potential.md

 * **Ventricular Conduction**
-  From the AV node, the signal via the bundle of His to the right and left bundles, and then to the Purkinje fibres which conduct at 1-4m.s<sup>-1</sup>.
+  From the AV node, the signal propagates:
+  * Initially via the **Bundle of His** to the right and left bundles
+  * Secondly via the **Purkinje fibres** which conduct at 1-4m.s<sup>-1</sup>
+  Purkinje fibres have a long refractory period, and spontaneously depolarise with an intrinsic rate of 30-40 bpm.
+  * Lastly, ventricular muscle is depolarised
   Endocardium, papillary muscle and septum contract first, followed by apex, followed by the chambers.
-Purkinje fibres have a long refractory period and can act as a pacemaker at 30-40 bpm.

 ##Autonomic Control
 * **Parasympathetic Innervation**
-    * SA node by right vagus
+    * SA node by the right vagus
     There is continual PNS input ("Vagal tone") via inhibitory ACh GPCR, reducing the SA node from its intrinsic rate of 90-120bpm to a more sedate 60-100bpm.
-    * AV node by left vagus
+    * AV node by the left vagus
-    * Atria is innervated by parasympathetic neurons, whilst the ventricle is only minimally innervated
+    * The atria are innervated by parasympathetic neurons, whilst the ventricles are only minimally innervated
     PNS stimulation therefore has little effect on inotropy, but does affect chronotropy.
       * PNS stimulation may have no direct effect on inotropy, instead acting indirectly via changes in chronotropy